openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 @endsphinxtabset

-`Identity` is custom operation class defined in [Custom Operation Guide](add_openvino_ops.md).
-This is enough to enable reading IR which uses `Identity` extension operation emitted by Model Optimizer.
-To be able to load original model directly to the runtime, you need to add also a mapping extension:
+`Identity` is a custom operation class defined in [Custom Operation Guide](add_openvino_ops.md).
+This is sufficient to enable reading IR which uses `Identity` extension operation emitted by Model Optimizer.
+In order to load original model directly to the runtime, you need to add also a mapping extension:

 @sphinxdirective